bufbuild/docs.buf.build/docs/bsr/studio.md

 - Configure headers to further customize outgoing requests.
 - Optionally include cookies in outgoing request to send authenticated requests to private APIs (or Studio Agent instances).
-- Share links to team members access to share ready to send Studio pages.
+- Create sharable links for requests defined on Studio to team members with access.

 ## Composing Requests